davaus80/COMP424-Fall2025/README.md

 python simulator.py --player_1 random_agent --player_2 random_agent --autoplay
 ```

 During autoplay, boards are drawn randomly from `--board_roster_dir` for each iteration.
 You may test and develop on various setups by providing this board directory path to the command line.
-However, the defaults will be used during testnig and can be found in the `boards/` folder.
+However, the defaults will be used during testing and can be found in the `boards/` folder.
 Please ensure the timing limits are satisfied for every board in this size range.

 **Notes**